Tarun Kant

-Tarun Kant, an institute chair professor at the Indian Institute of Technology Bombay (IIT Bombay) in Mumbai since December 2009, was born on 1 July 1946 in Ballia, Uttar Pradesh, India.
+Tarun Kant is a Professor Emeritus at the Indian Institute of Technology Bombay (IIT Bombay) in Mumbai, where he served as Institute Chair Professor from December 2009 to June 2013.
+He was born on 1 July 1946 in Ballia, Uttar Pradesh, India.
 He received a BSc degree from Allahabad University in 1962, a B.Tech (Hons.) degree in civil engineering from IIT Bombay in 1967 and an M.Tech in civil engineering, specializing in structural engineering, from the Indian Institute of Technology Kanpur (IIT Kanpur) in 1969.
 Kant spent about 18 months at a consulting engineering firm in Mumbai before becoming a lecturer at IIT Bombay in January 1971.
 He received a PhD degree in 1977.
 Kant became an assistant professor in 1978 and a professor in 1986.
 At IIT Bombay, he has been a department head (2000–2002), dean of planning (2001–2003) and chair of the Joint Entrance Examination (1998) and the Central Library (1995–1999).

+Kant formally retired from IIT Bombay on 30 June 2011 but was re-employed by India's Ministry of Human Resource Development (later renamed the Ministry of Education) until 30 June 2016.
+He subsequently held the positions of Emeritus Fellow of the Institute (2016), INSA Senior Scientist (2016–2022), Visiting Distinguished Professor at IIT Mandi (2019–2022), Adjunct Professor at IIT Indore (2019–2022), Honorary Professor at IIT Hyderabad (2019–2021), Adjunct Professor at IIT Hyderabad (2021–2024), and Visiting Professor at IIT Patna (2025–2026).
+IIT Bombay conferred on him the title of Professor Emeritus for life on 27 September 2017.
+A Prof. Tarun Kant Endowed Chair was established in the Department of Civil Engineering at IIT Bombay in his honour on 19 March 2020, funded through contributions from his former students, industry associates and his own personal donation.